Khalid bin Ahmad Al Qasimi: Loss of Ras Al Khaimah

+Abdulrahman bin Muhammad Al Shamsi of Al Heera was in a similar position, with huge debts of over 21,000 rupees almost equivalent to the entire subscription raised by Dubai for the annual maintenance of its ruling family.
+Al Heera's pearling fleet was 25 boats strong, and Abdulrahman had no obvious way out of his debt.

-In June 1920, Abdulrahman seized the fort of Ajman and was only removed after the intercession of the British Residency Agent.
+On 15 June 1920, Abdulrahman seized the fort of Ajman and was only removed after the intercession of the British Residency Agent, who was concerned that Abdulrahman owed so much money, mainly to merchants who were British subjects.
 Khalid bin Ahmed raised a force, together with Humaid bin Abdulaziz Al Nuaimi of Ajman and together they attacked Abdulrahman in Heera.
 Again, the British intervened and an agreement was made that recognised Abdulrahman as a subject of Khalid's and bound him to cause no further trouble.
 This annoyed Humaid bin Abdulaziz of Ajman who gained nothing by it.
+Abdulrahman was offered asylum in the British Residency in Sharjah.

 In early 1922, along with the other Trucial Sheikhs, Khalid signed an agreement with the British that any oil concessions would be granted only to a British government appointee.
 However, no such concession was signed during his rule.
 He also entered into an agreement with the headman of Hamriyah to grant the town independence, signed in the presence of the British Resident Agent (to the fury of the Political Resident in Bushire) on 9 August 1923.
 Khalid's successor considered the agreement void.

 Deposed as Ruler of Sharjah

 Sultan bin Saqr Al Qasimi, Saqr bin Khalid's son, petitioned Khalid for the restitution of property and money that Khalid had seized on assuming power, but in vain.
 Embittered, he left Sharjah in 1921 and settled in Dubai.

-In 1923, he married the daughter of Abdulrahman bin Muhammad Al Shamsi.
-Khalid bin Ahmad took this as a challenge and once again moved against Abdulrahman at Heera, but Abdulrahman appealed to the Residency Agent who negotiated a peace and put two of his own men to guard the fort at Heera.
-Khalid then appointed a wali over Heera, who, Abdulrahman arrested.
-Khalid then moved against Heera, which Abdulrahman now prepared to defend against a combined force from Sharjah and Ajman.
+In 1923, Sultan married the daughter of Abdulrahman bin Muhammad Al Shamsi.
+Khalid bin Ahmad took this as a challenge and once again moved against Abdulrahman at Heera, but Abdulrahman appealed to the Residency Agent who negotiated a peace and put two of his own men to guard the fort at Al Heera.
+Khalid then appointed a Wali over Al Heera, who Abdulrahman arrested.
+Khalid then moved against Al Heera, which Abdulrahman now prepared to defend against a combined force from Sharjah and Ajman.
 Another British intervention followed and Abdulrahman went to Dubai to join his son-in-law.

-By now, the people of Sharjah had enough.
-Khalid was unpopular and was seen as weak, having lost Ras Al Khaimah and oppressed Heera.
+The people of Sharjah had enough.
+Khalid was unpopular and was seen as weak, having lost Ras Al Khaimah and oppressed Al Heera.
+He had raised the taxation on his already hard-pressed pearling fleet.
 His actions toward Sultan, the son of the former ruler, were widely deprecated and his taxes and levies were resented.
-On 1 November 1924, Sultan bin Saqr was welcomed into Sharjah and deposed Khalid in a brief, 11-day conflict.
-Khalid took refuge in Dubai and then Umm Al Qawain.
+On 1 November 1924, at the end of the pearling season, the people of Sharjah wrote to Sultan bin Saqr and invited him to return to Sharjah as ruler.
+Backed by Bedouin recruited by Abdulrahman, Sultan deposed Khalid in a brief, 11-day conflict.
+Khalid took refuge in Dubai and then Umm Al Quwain.